Cook Islands and Niue

 Self-government in the Cooks and Niue

-In 1926 New Zealand assumed control over the Tokelau Islands from Britain, incorporating them within the territorial boundaries of New Zealand in 1948.
+New Zealand assumed control over the Tokelau Islands from Britain in 1926, and incorporated them within the territorial boundaries of New Zealand in 1948.
 Tokelau, which had fewer than 2,000 people on its three atolls, voted in 2006 on the proposal that the territory become a self-governing state in free association with New Zealand.
 349 registered voters were in favour – 60.1%, short of the required two-thirds majority.
-A second referendum held in 2007 obtained the support of 697 voters (64.4%) – still short of the number needed.
+A second referendum in 2007 obtained the support of 697 voters (64.4%) – 16 fewer than needed.

 After the First World War, New Zealand shared in the British Empire mandate over Nauru (previously controlled by Germany).
 The mandate, administered by Australia, guaranteed a plentiful and cheap supply of the island’s phosphates to assist New Zealand agriculture.
-In 1968 Nauru became the second of the Pacific Island states to obtain independence.
+In 1968 Nauru became the second Pacific Island state to obtain independence.

 Until the 1990s the profits from phosphate mining made Nauru wealthy.
 Once the easily mined phosphate was gone, Nauru became heavily indebted, and by 2004 was in great financial difficulty.
 The government sought and received assistance from the Pacific Islands Forum on the basis of the Biketawa Declaration.
 In 2009 forum leaders decided that Nauru no longer needed special assistance.
 From 2012 Nauru received aid from Australia in return for hosting an offshore Australian immigration detention facility.